UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/http-requests/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-HTTP requests must conform to the structure outlined by the [World Wide Web Consortium (W3C)](https://www.w3.org/).
+HTTP requests must conform to the structure outlined by the World Wide Web Consortium (W3C) `https://www.w3.org/`.
 We'll discuss the most important and most commonly-used aspects of HTTP request structure.

 A generic HTTP request looks like this: